brimdata/super/book/src/super-sql/sql/intro.md

 If there is no parent operator and `FROM` is omitted, then the default input is a single `null` value.

+A `FROM` clause may also take input from its parent when using an [f-string](../expressions/f-strings.md) as its input table.
+In this case, the input table is dynamically typed.

 ## Query Envelope

 A SQL pipe operator is a query having the form of a `<query-envelope>` defined as